Project-MONAI/model-zoo/models/brats_mri_generative_diffusion/docs/README.md

 ```

 ## Downloading the Dataset
-The training data is from the [Multimodal Brain Tumor Segmentation Challenge (BraTS) 2018](https://www.med.upenn.edu/sbia/brats2018.html).
+The training data is Brats 2016 and 2017 from [Medical Decathlon](http://medicaldecathlon.com/).

 Target: image generatiion
 Task: Synthesis